Home

 Read the blue from right to left

-The 14th celebrates the salvation that the sacrifice of The Lamb brings.
+The 14th celebrates and commemorates the salvation that the sacrifice of The Lamb brings.

 The 15th acts out the removal of sin, pictured out by leaven, seven symbolizes completion.

-And it is a different subject, but I believe Jesus died near the site of the Miphkad Altar, on the Mount of Olives, in plain
+And it is a different subject, but I believe Jesus died near the site of the Miphkad Altar, east of The Temple, on

-sight of those slaughtering the lambs (according to Joesephus 250,000 lambs were slaughtered) at The Temple at the
+plain sight of those slaughtering the lambs (according to Joesephus 250,000 lambs were slaughtered) in

-In the ancient exodus from Egypt the Israelites were to slaughter the lamb, put the blood on the doorway and stay in their homes on
+In the ancient exodus from Egypt the Israelite were to slaughter the lamb, put the blood on the doorway and stay in their

 5. Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats:

-e shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill
+6. And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of

 8. And they shall eat the flesh in that night, roast with fire, and unleavened bread; and with bitter herbs they shall eat it.